Chef Dennis

 collage showing steps for making recipe

-• In a large stockpot over medium heat, add the olive oil and the pancetta.
+• In a large pot over medium heat, add the olive oil and the pancetta.
 Cook until the pancetta is beginning to crisp.
 Remove the pancetta and place it on a paper towel-lined plate to drain.
 Save until needed.

 • Add the celery., carrot, onion, and leek to the pot.
 Allow the veggies to cook until they begin to soften, about 5 minutes.